Sonic CD (Sega CD)

 - There are no longer sound effects at the beginning of the ending.
 Due to the extended "Special Edition for North America" credits, the ending theme plays over the entire video and mutes other audio (including the post-credits).

-- The bad ending no longer concludes with a line of text that says "TRY AGAIN AND SAVE LITTLE PLANET FOREVER" - it has been shortened to "TRY AGAIN".
+- The bad ending's "TRY AGAIN AND SAVE LITTLE PLANET FOREVER" text was shortened to simply "TRY AGAIN".

 - The special "YOU ARE SUPER PLAYER" screen now includes "A" to remove Engrish.

 - The copyright text at the title screen was altered slightly.